 This is an issue that scholars and students are grappling with these days.
-Importantly, it is an issue that their peers and teachers, as their readers, are going to have grapple with too.
-It’s as much a question about how write scholarly texts as how to read them.
+Importantly, it is an issue that their peers and teachers, as their readers, are going to have to grapple with too.
+It’s as much a question about how to write scholarly texts as how to read them.
 How important is it to know whether a passage in a text you are reading was generated by a language model?
-By “a passage,” here, I mean anything from a few words or phrases to whole paragraphs.
+By “a passage,” here, I mean anything from a few words or phrases to whole paragraphs and even essays.
 Do readers need to know what role an artificial intelligence played in composing them?

 To many people today, large-language-model-(LLM)-based applications like ChatGPT occupy a confusing, perhaps “uncanny”, position between tools, like Word and Grammarly, and sources, like books and articles.
 On the one hand, they are a clearly machines that we set in motion to produce an output.
 This output is “bespoke” in the sense that it’s a unique product of each interaction with the machine, tailored to our particular purposes.
 That output can subsequently be “mechanically reproduced” in as many copies as you like; but the outcome of the interaction is an “original”.
 On the other hand, this output is distinctly a “text”.
 Not only can you mechanically reproduce it, you can copy it directly out of your LLM application and into your own writing, just as you might might copy phrases, sentences, and paragraphs into your document as quotations from published sources.
 Because we would always credit such published sources in those cases, using quotation marks and providing a reference, it feels wrong not to tell the reader we used an AI, not to say “who” put the words together in exactly that order.
 Even if we edit that order a little, we feel like we should cite it, like we would when paraphrasing.